isri-aist/BaselineWalkingController/README.md

 - Easy to switch between various methods of centroidal trajectory generation for walking implemented in [CentroidalControlCollection](https://github.com/isri-aist/CentroidalControlCollection).
 - Easy to switch between the two frameworks for centroidal trajectory generation for walking: (1) online MPC and (2) offline MPC + stabilizer.
 - Support for a virtual robot whose model is publicly available so you can try out the controller right away.
-- Automated management with CI: Dynamics simulation is run on CI to verify robot walking, and a docker image is [released here](https://github.com/isri-aist/BaselineWalkingController/pkgs/container/baseline_walking_controller) with the latest version of the controller ready to run.
+- Automated management with CI: Dynamics simulation is run on CI to verify robot walking, and a Docker image is [released here](https://github.com/isri-aist/BaselineWalkingController/pkgs/container/baseline_walking_controller) with the latest version of the controller ready to run.

 ## Quick trial on Docker
 1. (Skip if Docker is already installed.)
 Install Docker.
 See [here](https://docs.docker.com/engine/install) for details.